King's Bangkok is a Fine Choice for Parents Seeking Academic Excellence

 With so many international schools opening in Bangkok, it’s not easy deciding on the right school for your children.
-King’s College International School Bangkok (King’s Bangkok) might be an excellent choice to consider.
+King’s College International School Bangkok (King’s Bangkok) might be an excellent choice.

 With 98.7% of students achieving A*/A/9/8/7 at (I)GCSE and 99% of students achieving A*/A/B at A-level in 2020, King’s College School, Wimbledon (King’s Wimbledon) is said to be one of the most successful schools in the world.
 With such an academic record, the claim that 25% of the student body is accepted into Oxford or Cambridge, and more than 90% getting into their first-choice university each year is not far-fetched.